Hamleys: History

 In 1981, Hamleys would move to 188–196 Regent Street.
 The following year, it was purchased by the department store chain Debenhams.
 Debenhams itself was the subject of a takeover in August 1985 by the Burton Group.
 Burton Group divested Hamleys in August 1986 to Harris Queensway, a retail group led by Philip Harris.
 At the time it was said that a strategic plan had been formulated to build on the strength of the brand to ensure the company lived up to its reputation.
 The Harris Queensway group, including Hamleys, was taken over in 1988 to become Lowdnes Queensway.
 Hamleys was sold by Lowndes Queensway in May 1989 to a group led by Duncan Chadwick for £22 million.

 Hamleys was bought in June 2003 by the Baugur Group, an Icelandic investment company.
-When Baugur collapsed, its stake in the toy store was taken over by the Icelandic bank Landsbanki.
-In September 2012 Groupe Ludendo, a toy retailer based in France with shops also located in Belgium, Spain and Switzerland, bought Hamleys for a reported £60 million.
+When Baugur went into administration in early 2009, the company was taken over by the Icelandic bank Landsbanki.
+In September 2012, Groupe Ludendo, a toy retailer based in France with shops also located in Belgium, Spain and Switzerland, bought Hamleys for a reported £60 million.

 In October 2015 it was reported that Groupe Ludendo was negotiating the sale of Hamleys, possibly to a Hong Kong company owned by a relative of the owner of department store House of Fraser.
 It was subsequently purchased by C.Banner, a large Chinese footwear and fashion wear conglomerate based in Nanjing.

-In May 2019, Indian retail company, Reliance Retail, part of the Reliance Industries, announced that it has acquired Hamleys for £67.96 million (around ₹620 crore) using international bank receipt.
+In May 2019, Indian retail company, Reliance Retail, part of the Reliance Industries, announced that it has acquired Hamleys for £67.96 million (around ₹6.2 billion) using international bank receipt.